drshahizan/special-topic-data-engineering/assignment/data-integration/submission/DataAce/Report.md

 ```

-**Example:**<br>
-We will use Python to implement our data integration plan.
-We will load the customer transaction data from a CSV file using the Pandas library, and map it onto a common schema using a combination of Pandas data manipulation functions and custom code.
-We will also use the Scikit-learn library to perform data imputation, and the Seaborn library to visualize the integrated dataset.

 ### 4. Evaluate the success of your data integration plan.
 This should include a qualitative assessment of the quality and completeness of the integrated dataset, as well as any quantitative metrics that are relevant to your project.